Darrin Chiaverini: Cleveland Browns

 Chiaverini was selected by the Cleveland Browns in the fifth round (148th overall) of the 1999 NFL draft, who were returning to the NFL as an expansion team following the original team's 1996 relocation to Baltimore.
 He appeared in 16 games and started 8 contests in place of an injured Leslie Shepherd.
 He ranked fifth among NFL rookies with 44 catches (fifth-highest by a rookie in club history) and sixth with 487 yards (sixth-highest by a rookie in club history), to go along with four touchdowns.
 He holds the Browns' record for most catches by a rookie in a game with 10 receptions (for 108 yards and a touchdown) against the Jacksonville Jaguars.

-In 2000 his performance regressed, playing in 10 games (2 starts) and missing 6 contests with a lingering knee injury.
-He finished with only 8 receptions for 68 yards and one touchdown.
-He suffered a concussion in the season opener and saw limited action before returning to start games against the Steelers (9/17) and Raiders (9/24).
-He was declared inactive in 6 of the last 8 weeks due to a knee injury.

 Dallas Cowboys

 On August 28, 2001, he was traded to the Dallas Cowboys in exchange for a conditional seventh round draft choice (not exercised).
 He was mostly used as the third receiver, recording 10 receptions for 107 yards and two touchdowns, He was released on June 13, 2002.